JeremS/Converso/README.md

 ```

 ## Note
-If we supress the use of the inverse functions Converso is
+If we supress the use of the inverse functions Converso is some kind of
 graph traversing tool with types as nodes and conversions as arcs.

 ## License